 t; Evidence-based trauma treatment; negative symptoms in schizophrenia; automated assessment, emphasizing format equivalence and validity of reports; play; evaluation of preventive behavioral health programs.

-I do not plan on accepting a graduate student for the clinical Ph.D. program under my mentorship to begin in Fall, 2018.
+I do not plan on accepting a graduate student for the clinical Ph.D. program under my mentorship for Fall, 2020.

 Ph.D., University of California-Berkeley, 1981